StackExchange/stack-blog/_posts/2013-03-08-2013-so-moderator-election.markdown

 As Jeff wrote:

-<blockquote>We designed the [Stack Exchange network](http://stackexchange.com/sites) engine to be mostly self-regulating, in that we amortize the overall moderation cost of the system across thousands of teeny-tiny slices of effort contributed by regular, everyday users.</blockquote>
+<blockquote>We designed the <a href="http://stackexchange.com/sites">Stack Exchange network</a> engine to be mostly self-regulating, in that we amortize the overall moderation cost of the system across thousands of teeny-tiny slices of effort contributed by regular, everyday users.</blockquote>

 That’s _not_ empty rhetoric - on a site the size of Stack Overflow, it’s **absolutely essential**.
 Geoff Dalgas came up with the design for the new review system based on his observations of wikiHow’s [Community Dashboard](http://www.wikihow.com/Special:CommunityDashboard): individual tasks, each focused on a specific need with specific actions to be taken and specific guidance provided for new users.
 The philosophy: don’t just give people stuff to do - help them learn how to do it.